NZR/DS-BOK/content/3_chapter/chapter3.md

 For this project, any instutitonally approved storage for personal data is sufficient.
 No specific security measures are required in this intance.

-However, it is recommended that research separate, within this storage solution, the personal data collected to organize the experiment and the personal data that they wish to use in publication (as to ensure appropriate consent and copyrights).
+However, it is recommended that research separate, within this storage solution, the personal administrative data collected to organize the experiment (participant lists, consent forms,...) and the personal research data that they wish to use in publications (demographic information).

 ### Legal

 Legal advice will be sought out to guarantee that data collected from social media can be used for research publication.
 Unless the research team is very familiar with such processes, advice from the institution privacy/legal team is required.

 The designs that are gathered from social media, as well as those produced during the experiment will be subject to copyrights.
 To ensure proper reuse of existsing content as well as legal protection for the created content, advice from the copyright team is required here.

+To ensure that designs and research data do not pose copyrght or licensing issues, researchers are recommended to keep track of the provenance (website, URLs,...) of the data they collect online as to facilitate license retrieval.

 ## Advice (process)